About

 The Transgender Day of Remembrance was set aside to memorialize those who were killed due to anti-transgender hatred or prejudice.
 The event is held in November to honor Rita Hester, whose murder on November 28th, 1998 kicked off the “Remembering Our Dead” web project and a San Francisco candlelight vigil in 1999.
 Rita Hester’s murder — like most anti-transgender murder cases — has yet to be solved.

-We live in times more sensitive than ever to hatred-based violence, especially since the events of September 11th.
+We live in times more sensitive than ever to hatred based violence, especially since the events of September 11th.
 Yet even now, the deaths of those based on anti-transgender hatred or prejudice are largely ignored.
 Over the last decade, more than one person per month has died due to transgender-based hate or prejudice, regardless of any other factors in their lives.
 This trend shows no sign of abating.

 The Transgender Day of Remembrance serves several purposes.
-It raises public awareness of hate crimes against transgender people, an action that current media doesn’t perform.
+It raises public awareness of hate crimes against transgendered people, an action that current media doesn’t perform.
 Day of Remembrance publicly mourns and honors the lives of our brothers and sisters who might otherwise be forgotten.
-Through vigil, we express love and respect for our people in the face of national indifference and hatred.
-Day of Remembrance reminds non-transgender people that we are their sons, daughters, parents, friends and lovers.
+Through the vigil, we express love and respect for our people in the face of national indifference and hatred.
+Day of Remembrance reminds non-transgendered people that we are their sons, daughters, parents, friends and lovers.
 Day of Remembrance gives our allies a chance to step forward with us and stand in vigil, memorializing those of us who’ve died by anti-transgender violence.

 Note: The above text is from the world-wide Transgender Day of Remembrance site.